daadu/dorm/README.md

 like `manage.py`, `views.py`, or complex settings.
 With dorm, you get the power of Django ORM, simplified for standalone use.

+> **NOTE:** Since `dorm` is a lightweight wrapper around Django, all of Django's features
+> remain accessible if you choose to use them. `dorm` ensures you can leverage Django’s ORM
+> with minimal setup and footprint.

 ---

 ## Installation